dougmorato/WebGoat-Documentation/Webgoat Installation.md

 WebGoat contains 28 lessons, 4 labs, and 4 developer labs.
 Two distributions are available, depending on what you would like to do.

-  1. *Easy-run package.* The easiest version to play with.
+  1. **Easy-run package** The easiest version to play with.
 The easy-run package is a platform-independent executable jar file, so it has minimal muss and fuss.
 Since this distribution does not include source, you cannot complete the 4 developer labs.  *Pre-requisites* : Java JRE >= 1.6

-  2. *Source distribution.*  Allows modifying the source code of WebGoat.
+  2. **Source distribution**  Allows modifying the source code of WebGoat.
 WebGoat is a standard Maven project.
 This is the right choice if you wish to complete the developer labs, or you wish to contribute to WebGoat.  *Pre-requisites* -- Java JDK >= 1.6, Maven  >= 3

 Use this feature comparison to choose the right distribution for you